 ¶ “A POTTER CREATES his or her most original work using virgin clay.
 A creator does so using virgin DNA.
 No!
 That’s true for the potter—It’s not true for the Creator.

 ‘Old’ DNA is as good as new

-“Life-plans use genes over and over again, assigning them secondary tasks within a species even while they are performing primary functions vital to that species’ survival.
+“Life-plans use genes over and over again, assigning DNA secondary tasks within a species even while it is performing primary functions vital to that species’ survival.
 After some 600 million years in the evolution of multi-celled animals, many genes seem overworked or ‘over-tasked’.
-However, before biology’s ‘Big Bang’ ushered in the Cambrian life-explosion, the same genetic material was under-worked by more recent standards.
+However, before biology’s ‘Big Bang’ ushered in the Cambrian life-explosion, the same genetic material was under-worked, by more recent standards.
 There are those who think that the genetic under-utilization of DNA’s abilities in ancient times explains the sheer explosion of variety at the dawn of the Cambrian.
 Multi-celled life, long suppressed while the cell itself evolved, took upon itself the genetic means to burst free, to express!

 Design and control

 “The University of Wisconsin’s Sean B. Carroll led a team to hunt down genes that design and control the unfolding of basic body plans: a head, a torso, limbs.
 To general surprise, Professor Carroll’s team discovered that the same snips of genetic code wrote the blueprint for body plans right through the animal kingdom: from worms to insects, right up to animals with backbones, including fish, reptiles and mammals.
 In life’s grand scheme it matters not if a creature has four legs, or two wings; or that a body is clad in feathers, fur or scales.
 One snip from the genome fits all.

 “So much for gross similarities.
 What about fine differences, characteristics distinct to one species?
 Carroll’s team decided to find the gene responsible for painting large eyespots on a butterfly’s wings to repel predators.